ResetSec/AmateursCTF-2024/How-To-Use.md

 - Name the repo whatever you'd like, but including the name of the event is ideal ;D

-- Please keep the TOS of the event you are participating in mind.
+- Please keep the TOS of the event in which you are participating in mind.
 You may have to make this repo private during the event.
   - This is also just good etiquette.

-### 2. You will likely need to update the Github Actions perms to allow read-write
+### 2. You will likely need to update the GitHub Actions perms to allow read-write

 - Select the repo -> Settings -> Actions -> General -> Workflow Permissions -> Read and write permissions